New mental health services for Wagga Wagga and Young

 MLHD Chief Executive Jill Ludford said collaboration between MPHN and MLHD has been key and will continue and grow with the establishment of the new services.

-“Together with MPHN, we have been working hard to advocate for Head to Health sites to be established locally, so we are pleased to have successfully secured these two sites for our region,” Ms Ludford said.
+“Together with MPHN, we have been working hard to advocate for Medicare Mental Health Centres to be established locally, so we are pleased to have successfully secured these two sites for our region,” Ms Ludford said.

 “The joint funding is a result of the bilateral agreement between the New South Wales and Australian governments into mental health and suicide prevention, which was signed in March 2022.